sgys banner books

 Honesty is Essential to Kingdom Learning

 Saint of the LORD, before we continue, please allow a somewhat parenthetical assertion here, which will assuredly optimize this read.
 Being a truthful person, void of the predisposition of bias, is imperative to prosperous learning in God’s kingdom.
 Such is foundational to authentic learning and fruitfulness and demonstrates before the Supreme Court of the Universe, the absence of the sinful idolatry of mere men.
-Many of us are grossly steeped in what Christ and Paul termed “the doctrines of men” and we don’t even realize it (Mk.
-7:7-9; Col. 2:22).
-Let us establish that in order to “grow” in the LORD, we are to “desire” and pour over the oracles of God and “receive with meekness the engrafted word, which is able to save your souls.”
-(James 1:21) “The sincere milk of the word” is to be consumed and when it is, spiritual nutrients fill the heart (1 Pet.
-2:2).
+Many of us are grossly steeped in what Christ and Paul termed “the doctrines of men” and we don’t even realize it (Mark 7:7-9; Colossians 2:22).
+Let us establish that in order to “grow” in the LORD, we are to “desire” and pour over the oracles of God and “receive with meekness the engrafted word, which is able to save your souls” (James 1:21).
+“The sincere milk of the word” is to be consumed and when it is, spiritual nutrients fill the heart (1 Peter 2:2).
 The true, born-again believer will hunger for the spiritual food of God’s Word.
 In order to glorify God by knowing why we believe what we believe, we must embark upon being more deeply rooted in the divine truth of holy Writ.

 “Thou shalt not wrest (pervert, twist, dilute) judgment; thou shalt not respect persons, neither take a gift: for a gift doth blind the eyes of the wise, and pervert the words of the righteous.
 That which is altogether just shalt thou follow, that thou mayest live, and inherit the land which the LORD thy God giveth thee.”
 Deuteronomy 16:19-20